Nevada Cannabis Industry Rings Up Nearly $1 Billion in Yearly Sales

 The drop in sales followed the easing of restrictions put in place because of the COVID-19 pandemic, when consumers were eager to return to family gatherings, restaurant dining, and other public activities.
 During the shutdowns, cannabis sales in legal markets skyrocketed, with most states reporting record-breaking sales.
 In March, however, cannabis market data analytics firm BDSA reported that sales appeared to be returning to pre-pandemic levels.

-“Though most legal cannabis markets saw sales soften in the second half of 2021, the global cannabis market is expected to see brisk growth in 2022, driven by strong sales in new and emerging markets in the U.S., steady growth in Canada and international markets led by Mexico and Germany,” BDSA chief commercial officer Jessica Lukas said in statement quoted by Newsweek.
+“Though most legal cannabis markets saw sales soften in the second half of 2021, the global cannabis market is expected to see brisk growth in 2022, driven by strong sales in new and emerging markets in the U.S., steady growth in Canada and international markets led by Mexico and Germany,” BDSA chief commercial officer Jessica Lukas said in a statement quoted by Newsweek.

 Nevada Cannabis Taxes Fund Education